t1/junit-5-structure-demo/README.md

     public static Stream parseAll(String input);
 }
 ```

+We use static methods only to make the tests simpler; normally this would be a normal object with member methods.

 We write tests for four input files (not to make things too complex):
 One is empty,